microsoft/onnxruntime/docs/execution-providers/CUDA-ExecutionProvider.md

 * The input/output types of models need to be tensors.

-* Shapes of inputs/outputs cannot change across inference calls.
-Dynamic shape models are supported - the only constraint is that the input/output shapes should be the same across all inference calls.
+* Shapes of inputs/outputs cannot change across inference calls for the same graph annotation id.

 * By design, [CUDA Graphs](https://developer.nvidia.com/blog/cuda-10-features-revealed/) is designed to read from/write to the same CUDA virtual memory addresses during the graph replaying step as it does during the graph capturing step.